Designing My VPS Layout: Unix Users and Rootless Podman

 [Systemd system]

-└─ login/session or linger for user "proxytest"
+└─ login/session or linger for user "proxy-test"

 └─ systemd --user

-└─ podman container: mainproxy-test
+└─ podman container: public gateway-test

 VPS structure I’m aiming for